chrisvogt/github-repo-card/README.md

 Special thanks to:

-* [Granze](https://github.com/Granze)/[lastfm-card](https://github.com/Granze/lastfm-card) for creating the first Polymer element I've seen, much of this repository is a hack of his.
+* [Granze](https://github.com/Granze)/[lastfm-card](https://github.com/Granze/lastfm-card) for his lovely LastFM-Card, which introduced me to Polymer.
+Much of this repository is a hack of his.
-* [JoelSutherland](https://github.com/JoelSutherland)/[GitHub jQuery Repo Widget](https://github.com/JoelSutherland/GitHub-jQuery-Repo-Widget) for the elements design template, the parent project this element was refactored from.
+* [JoelSutherland](https://github.com/JoelSutherland)/[GitHub jQuery Repo Widget](https://github.com/JoelSutherland/GitHub-jQuery-Repo-Widget) for the element's design and styles.

 ### Roadmap